RocketCommunicationsInc/astro-www/src/pages/platforms/astro-for-r2c2.md

 </div>

 ![](/img/platforms/r2c2/_RESPONSE-STATUS.webp)

-The Rapid Resilient Command and Control (R2C2) program under the United States Space Force (USSF) has four tiers of interface specification documents (ISDs).
-For more information, contact the [R2C2 Program Office](mailto:egssupport@spaceforce.mil).

-Tier 1 and 2 are tactical command and control space vehicle message standards while Tier 3 and 4 are implementation specific interfaces for services in those satellite operating centers (SOCs).
-The R2C2 Tier 1 ISD clones [Object Management Group (OMG) Command Control Mission Systems (C2MS) v1.0](https://www.omg.org/spec/C2MS/1.0/PDF) with some alterations and message creations supporting DoD requirements or USSF space domain capabilities.
-Tier 2 ISDs are the R2C2 standards for system domain capabilities (e.g. Flight Dynamics, Telemetry Tracking & Commanding, Mission Planning & Scheduling, Ground Resource Management, Ground Resource Scheduling, etc.) which are based on Tier 1 messages.
-The Tier 3 ISDs are for service component’s or product’s interface implementation details while Tier 4 is the mission-specific interface details.

-This page only includes status guidance for the R2C2’s Tier 1 message interface standard with AstroUXDS statuses.
-For information regarding the other Tiers, contact [Astro Support](/support/).

-## Message Alerts

-### RESPONSE-STATUS

-Identifies the status of the message that was processed.
-The figure below of a status tree shows the behavioral paths a response status can take, given it is a more dynamic status type of field.

 RESPONSE-STATUS locations in the Message Interface Specification Document: 3.3 - Alert Notification Message, 3.7.2 - Archive Message Retrieval Response, 3.8.2 - Directive Response Message, 3.8.2 - Replay Telemetry Response Message, 3.12.2 - Mnemonic Value Response Message, 3.13.2 - Archive Mnemonic Value Response Message, 3.14.2 - Command Response Message, 3.15.2 - Product Response Message, 3.15.3 - Product Message, 3.16.2 - Simple Service Response Message.